Meeting the urgency for change

-We will publish the framework outline in 2022 – with enhancements ongoing.
-With the OmniFramework available, we expect to see the producer, corporate, finance and consumer worlds adapt, applying the metrics to address labour rights, land sovereignty, environmental damage, poor food safety and nutritional guidance.
+With the OmniFramework now available, below, we expect to see the producer, corporate, finance and consumer worlds adapt, applying the metrics to address labour rights, land sovereignty, environmental damage, poor food safety and nutritional guidance.

-Experts are welcome to participate as we discuss the development of the framework, please sign up here to join us.
+Experts are welcome to participate as we discuss the ongoing development of the framework, please sign up here to join us.

 Take a look at our framework so far, below, contact us to suggest updates, and join us as we discuss its evolution.

 This is how to apply the OmniFramework